Contact: Ben Liska 361-813-3130

 John and Rose Mary Floyd befriended me as I visited their 'San Patricio Trading Company' around 1997.
-They had for 20 plus years been raising Longhorns and John had great stories to share about his friends Leonard Stiles and the famous Graves Peeler which shined a "colorful" reality over the whole business of raising Texas Longhorns.
-I had fashion stores/surf shops that I had founded in 1976--"Benjamin's" in Corpus Christi and Austin.
-When I could get away, I would at times, go to the YO in the summer to hunt for a few days.
-There too, I was surrounded by Texas Longhorns and found a sense of heaven.
-Being around Longhorns certainly has had a gripping allure, creating a desire to have some of my own.
+They had for 30 plus years been raising Longhorns and John had great stories to share about his friends Leonard Stiles and the famous Graves Peeler which shined a "colorful" reality over the whole business of raising Texas Longhorns.
+Being around Longhorns certainly had a gripping allure, creating that desire to have some of my own.
 I have been blessed to gather a few head and be infected with the Texas Longhorn "Bug" --- a form of addiction.

 "They asked him where he'd like to be and his dear ol' voice did Ring...